-If I had a nickel for every time a patient walked into my clinic and said, "I've got sciatica", I'd be a rich man by now.
+If I had a nickel for every time a patient walked into my chiropractic and sports medicine clinic and said, "I've got sciatica", I'd be a rich man by now.
 Sciatica gets so much press, but it's more commonly over (self) diagnosed than any other condition.
 Here's a great test to see if you're actually suffering from it: Bend over and touch your toes.
 Go ahead.... do it now.

 The Sciatica Self Test

 If while bending down into a toe touch, you feel a sharp, electric "zing" running down the back of the thigh--then you just might have sciatica.
 If you feel anything else... no pain or a different kind of pain than I just described... then you probably don't have sciatica.

 Did that hurt?
 If it did, read this:

 If you're dealing with sciatica, click here to find what you can do about it.

 If not, you just might have Sacro-Iliac Joint Dysfunction